 You can use context clues of the environment.

 For example if there was a lot of traffic on your way getting there, well they probably had a lot of traffic too.
 Or if it’s raining, well they’ve had a rainy day too.
-Or whatever it is.
+Whatever it is.

 Or if they have a baby.
 Oh wow, they’ve been traveling with a baby, so what’s it like for them to travel with a baby because maybe for them it’s not what you would think of as traveling with a baby.

 There’s so much to be curious about with people.